markwilland/twitterBotTest/README.md

 # twitterBot
-learning to make a twitter bot
+Using to test twitter archiving

+new features: pulling a file and saving it to heroku ephemeral drive uploading a file to post on twitter